danbanwo/wanderly/README.md

 ### The Future of Wanderly
 We absolutely believe this is a cool way to share experiences while helping others plan budget-conscious trips of their own.
-To further flesh out the vision we have for Wanderly, we'll be looking to build the following features as soon as possible:
+To further flesh out the vision we have for Wanderly, we'll be looking to build the following features:
 * Budget
 * Album for each destination
 * Search functionality filterable by destinations(country, city, states)/POI etc